Servings: 24 serving(s)

 Granola is so easy to make at home that there is no need to buy it.
 Especially if you want to be in charge of what goes in your granola.
 Make it refined sugar-free, or not.
 Make it low fat, or not.
 Fill it with every nut and seed in your cupboard, or not.

 That’s the beauty of making it yourself.
-And it’s pretty in expensive too.
+And it’s inexpensive too.

 I fell in love with granola when I was in grade three.
 That’s when my mom received a recipe for granola in the mail from cousins who had moved from New Brunswick to California.
 I had the best recess snack in the class on granola day.
 By the time I was on my own I was in the habit of baking a weekly batch and you can still find a homemade jar or two in my cupboard.